 Fall is the season of pomegranate, Mehregan celebration, and Yalda Night.

 Iran is renowned for its history, architecture, elegant gardens, scrumptious food, and hospitable people.
 With twenty-three UNESCO world heritage sites, it is one of the countries with the most tourist attractions in the world.
-Though Iran is not famous as a ski destination, it has thirteen international ski pistes with long skiing season and good quality powder snow.
+Though Iran is not famous as a ski destination, it has thirteen international ski pistes with a long skiing season and good quality powder snow.
 If you travel to Iran in winter, you can visit the warm regions of the south of Iran such as Persian Gulf islands: Kish and Qeshm (both are free zone areas with no need of visa), and Sistan and Baluchestan province besides the ski pistes in cold regions covered with snow.

-Winter is the only time you can go skiing on Alborz Mountains; also enjoy the sunny beaches of Persian Gulf on the same day.
+Winter is the only time you can go skiing in Alborz Mountains; also enjoy the sunny beaches of the Persian Gulf on the same day.
 In winter, you can see one of the most beautiful flowers in the world, the Behbahan Narcissus in Khuzestan province.
 Qeshm island embraces the only Geopark in the Middle East.
 Chabahar in Sistan & Baluchestan province is the only habitat of the Iranian Short-Muzzle crocodile that locals call it Gando.
 Shahr-i Sokhta, meaning the burnt city, is one of Iran’s UNESCO world heritages in this province.
-You can also visit Hara forests in both Qeshm island and Chabahar.
+You can also visit Hara forests on both Qeshm island and Chabahar.
 Miankaleh peninsula, the only Iranian island in the Caspian Sea, hosts thousands of birds from Siberia and thousands of bird watchers who come from all parts of Iran to just get a glance of these lovely guests every winter.

 Tasty but Not Spicy Iranian Foods

 Iran as a large country embracing different ethnicities with different cultures is so diverse in culinary that every city enjoys a large variety of very delicious and tasty foods.
 Iranians love spices and a combination of different spices such as turmeric, saffron, black pepper, dried lemon, cumin, and so forth to give a savory smell to the foods and make them really delicious.
 Though Iranians use spices a lot, their foods are usually tasty but not necessarily spicy.
-Persian foods are a mixture of most nutritious ingredients including meat, rice, vegetables, beans, and spices.
+Persian foods are a mixture of the most nutritious ingredients including meat, rice, vegetables, beans, and spices.
 Iranians love spices and a combination of different spices such as turmeric, saffron, black pepper, dried lemon, cumin, and so forth to give a savory smell to the foods and make them really delicious.
 Iranians mix all those ingredients in such a balance that they turn into a delicious and nutritious meal as a result.
 Kebabs, stews, and different kinds of rice (Chelow and Polo) such as Joojeh Kabab (chicken kebab) as the Iranian favorite picnic food, Gheymeh Nesar as a very delicious Persian jeweled rice with succulent pieces of lamb, Khoresh-e-Ghormeh Sabzi (Persian herb stew), Khoresh-e-Fesenjan (Persian pomegranate and walnut stew), Mirza Ghasemi as a vegetarian meal, and Baghali Ghatogh as an easy, healthy, and tasty dish are some of the most popular Iranian foods.

-9. Iran Health Tourism
+Iran Medical Tourism

 Affordable State-of-the-art Facilities and Treatment